 This course is to include the concepts of Analytical Geometry.
 Differential and Integral Calculus will be touched on with applications to technology.
 (9421)

-MATHEMATICS 236 - Linear Algebra (3-0) Credit: 3
+MATHEMATICS 236 - Linear Algebra (3-0) Credit: 3.

-Prerequisite: Caluclus II or permission of instructor.
+Prerequisite: Calculus II or permission of Departmental Chairperson.

-Vector spaces, Linear transformation, Matrix algebra, determinants, products, systems of linear equations, products and Eigenvalues problems.
+Vector spaces, Linear transformation, Matrix algebra, determinants, products, systems of linear equations, products and Eigen-values problems.
 (170115)